Drone surveys bring 5 billion dollars to rural Kentucky

 Traditional surveying methods of sites up to several thousand acres would have taken months and hundreds of work hours per site to survey.
-Using drones and Pix4D, each site was surveyed and individual project outputs were generated in under two weeks.
+Using drones and Pix4D photogrammetry software, each site was surveyed and individual project outputs were generated in under two weeks.

 Three recent examples of investment which can be attributed to the PowerVision website include Wal-Mart’s Jet.com (e-commerce), Diageo (a Kentucky bourbon distillery) and Thai Summit (automotive parts).
 These three investments brought in a total investment of 301 million dollars and created 830 jobs.